Vivek-Chaudhari30/chess-repo/README.md

 # chess-repo
 This is my first ever project to create something.
-So I have decided to start with building complete chess game>>>
+So I have decided to start with building complete chess game>>> So now I think that I will be able to make some changes in this...